-The School Governance Group (SGG) responsibilities
+The School Governance Committee (SGC) responsibilities

-- With the help of the Education Directorate, ensure local procedures are in place to effectively implement this policy within the school - The School Governance Group (SGG) of the school is responsible for monitoring the effectiveness of this policy.
-Governors will therefore: monitor the progress of pupils from minority groups, comparing it to the progress made by other pupils in the school; monitor the staff appointment process so that noone applying for a post at the school is discriminated against; take into serious consideration any complaints from pupils, parents, staff or visitors regarding equal opportunity; monitor the school's behaviour policy, and the numbers of exclusions, to make sure that pupils from minority groups are not unfairly treated and advise the board of any necessary amendments - Appointing a governor who will review the effectiveness of implementation and report back to the School Governance Group (SGG) on a regular basis - To ensure that any issue that may be perceived as a potential reputational risk to the trading name of the NAS is referred to the board.
+- Ratify and regularly review this policy to ensure it conforms to relevant law and guidance - With the help of the Education Directorate, ensure local procedures are in place to effectively implement this policy within the school - The School Governance Committee (SGC) of the school is responsible for monitoring the effectiveness of this policy.
+Governors will therefore: monitor the progress of pupils from minority groups, comparing it to the progress made by other pupils in the school; monitor the staff appointment process so that no-one applying for a post at the school is discriminated against; take into serious consideration any complaints from pupils, parents, staff or visitors regarding equal opportunity; monitor the school's behaviour policy, and the numbers of exclusions, to make sure that pupils from minority groups are not unfairly treated and advise the board of any necessary amendments - Appointing a governor who will review the effectiveness of implementation and report back to the School Governance Group (SGG) on a regular basis - To ensure that any issue that may be perceived as a potential reputational risk to the trading name of the NAS is referred to the board.